 Information about credit cards and card offers is accurate as of the date of publication.

-Editor’s note: Some of the offers on this page may no longer be available.
+Editor’s note: Some of the offers on this page are no longer available.
+For our best available offers, check out our Best Credit Cards of 2019.

 Do top-dollar rewards justify top-dollar annual fees?
 Do welcome offers outlast rotating bonus categories?
 There’s plenty of competition to go around as we seek to answer these questions and more in Round 1 of Bankrate Cards Madness.